Sourdough: Type I sourdough

 Traditional sourdoughs used as sole leavening agent are referred to as Type I sourdough; examples include sourdoughs used for San Francisco Sourdough Bread, Panettone, and rye bread.
 Type I sourdoughs are generally firm doughs, have a pH range of 3.8 to 4.5, and are fermented in a temperature range of 20 to 30 C. Fructilactobacillus sanfranciscensis was named for its discovery in San Francisco sourdough starters, though it is not endemic to San Francisco.
 F. sanfranciscensis and Limosilactobacillus pontis often highlight a lactic-acid bacterial flora that includes Limosilactobacillus fermentum, Fructilactobacillus fructivorans, Levilactobacillus brevis, and Companilactobacillus paralimentarius.
 The yeasts Saccharomyces exiguus, Kasachstania humilis, or Candida holmii usually populate sourdough cultures symbiotically with Fructilactobacillus sanfranciscensis.
 The yeast S. exiguus is related to the yeasts C. milleri and C. holmii.
 Torulopsis holmii, Torula holmii, and S. rosei are synonyms used prior to 1978.
 C. milleri and C. holmii are physiologically similar, but DNA testing established them as distinct.
-Other yeasts reported found include C. humilis, C. krusei, Pichia anomaola, C. peliculosa, P. membranifaciens, and C. valida.
+Other yeasts reported found include C. humilis, C. krusei, Pichia anomala, C. peliculosa, P. membranifaciens, and C. valida.
 There have been changes in the taxonomy of yeasts in recent decades.
 F. sanfranciscensis requires maltose, while C. milleri is maltase negative and thus cannot consume maltose.
 C. milleri can grow under conditions of low pH and relatively high acetate levels, a factor contributing to sourdough flora's stability.